Kutztown University's Open-Access Makerspace

 Check these free, ready-to-make projects!
 (With the Design Space software at STEAMworks, and the right materials, you can get right into cutting these great pre-designed projects.)

 Make magazine chose this baby as #1 in its 2017 3D-printer shootout, in three categories: Outstanding Open-Source, Best Value, and, oh yeah, Best Overall.
 We'll never know how the plucky Czechs hauled it all the way from Prague to Kutztown in six days.

 We have two Printrbot Simple Metal printers ready for you to create your next 3D project.
-Check out our WORKSHOPS if you want to learn the fundamentals If you need to do some troubleshooting, see the online documentation links in the other tabs.
+If you need to do some troubleshooting, see the online documentation links in the other tabs.

 Exciting to watch, this temperamental (it's currently out of commission) star of the 3D printing scene at STEAMworks includes, in the grand reprap tradition, a lot of plastic pieces that are, themselves, 3D printed.
 It has a heated bed and can print with ABS or PLA filament.

 The KTA sometimes runs its printer at STEAMworks.
 Its technology differs from that of the printers above, using lasers to harden liquid resin.